 Video programming has been, and is expected to continue to be, our largest operating expense item.
-In recent years, the cable industry has experienced a rapid escalation in the cost of programming.
+In recent years, the cable industry has experienced a rapid escalation in programming rates.
 Media corporation consolidation has resulted in fewer suppliers and additional selling power on the part of programming suppliers.
-We expect programming costs to continue to increase due to a variety of factors including amounts paid for broadcast station retransmission consent, annual increases imposed by programmers, including sports programmers, and the carriage of incremental programming, including new services and VOD programming.
+We expect programming rates will continue to increase due to a variety of factors, including annual increases imposed by programmers with additional selling power as a result of media consolidation, increased demands by owners of broadcast stations for payment for retransmission consent or linking carriage of other services to retransmission consent, and additional programming, particularly new services.
 The inability to fully pass programming cost increases on to our customers has had, and is expected in the future to have, an adverse impact on our cash flow and operating margins associated with the video product.
-The contracts set to expire in any particular year vary with a higher concentration of programming costs set to expire at, or before the end, of 2019.
+The contracts set to expire in any particular year vary.
 There can be no assurance that these agreements will be renewed on favorable or comparable terms.
-In addition, a number of programmers have begun to sell their services through alternative distribution channels, including IPbased platforms, which are less secure than our own video distribution platforms.
+In addition, a number of programmers have begun to sell their services through alternative distribution channels, including IP-based platforms, which are less secure than our own video distribution platforms.
 There is growing evidence that these less secure video distribution platforms are leading to video product theft via password sharing among consumers.
 Password sharing may drive down the number of customers who pay for certain programming, putting programmer revenues at risk, and which in turn may cause certain programmers to seek even higher programming fees from us.
+The ability for consumers to receive the same content for free through such unauthorized channels has devalued our video product which could impact sales, customer retention and our ability to pass through programming costs to consumers, which increases the risk of non-renewal when programmers seek increases.
 To the extent that we are unable to reach agreement with certain programmers on terms that we believe are reasonable, we have been, and may be in the future, forced to remove such programming channels from our line-up, which may result in a loss of customers.
 Our failure to carry programming that is attractive to our customers could adversely impact our customer levels, operations and financial results.
 In addition, if our Internet customers are unable to access desirable content online because content providers block or limit access by our customers as a class, our ability to gain and retain customers, especially Internet customers, may be negatively impacted.